 - Other than campfires and Municipally approved incinerators, any person lighting a fire for any purpose must have a valid fire permit.

 - Get your Burning Permit online here.
-Permits may also be obtained from one of the fire guardians.

 - Burning permits are valid for 5 days from the date of issue.
 If conditions warrant, permits may be cancelled at any time.
 Extensions may be granted under a new permit number, provided the required conditions can be met.